Gleyber Torres Player Props: Yankees vs. Rockies

 Gleyber Torres At The Plate

-- Torres leads New York with 84 hits and a team-best slugging percentage of .413.
+- Torres leads New York in slugging percentage (.417) and total hits (87) this season.

-- Torres enters this game on a four-game hitting streak.
-During his last games, he's hitting .300.
+- Torres will look to extend his five-game hitting streak.
+He's batting .450 over the course of his last outings.

-- Torres has an RBI in 21 of 89 games this season, with multiple RBI in 13 of them.
-He has also driven home three or more of his team's runs in two contests.
+- Torres has had at least one RBI in 23.3% of his games this season (21 of 90), with two or more RBI 13 times (14.4%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 39 of 89 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.